 A vital role undertaken by the Ombudsman is the review of certain child deaths and family and domestic violence fatalities.
-In 2021-22, we made ten recommendations about ways to prevent or reduce child deaths and family and domestic violence fatalities.
-Timely review processes have resulted in 67% of all reviews being completed within six months.
+In 2022-23, we made 10 recommendations about ways to prevent or reduce child deaths and family and domestic violence fatalities.

 At the completion of investigations and reviews, the Ombudsman has the power to make recommendations.
-In 2021-22, for the fifteenth consecutive year, 100% of my recommendations were accepted.
+In 2022-23, for the sixteenth consecutive year, 100% of my recommendations were accepted.

 The Ombudsman serves all Western Australians living and working in our vast State.
-To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited the East Kimberley in August 2021 and West Kimberley in October 2021, as well as a range of other engagement and collaboration initiatives.
+To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited the East Pilbara in November 2022 and the West Pilbara in May 2023, as well as a range of other engagement and collaboration initiatives.